fountainexpress/learning-c/README.md

 # learning-c
-this is a repo for learning c
+this is the repo for learning c...